andrewjohnston99/SouthfaceEquityEvaluator/README.md

 * Users could not delete projects
 * Users could not view a project's total score
 ### Known Problems
-* Some tables do not dynamically update the project score.
+* ~~Some tables do not dynamically update the project score. ~~
-* The forgot passoword and reset password pages use stock templates.
+* The forgot password and reset password pages use stock templates.
 * The database seeder does not automatically delete items that have been deleted from Prismic.

 ## Installation